On This Page

 - Fires are not permitted outside of the Spectrum Lake campground.

-- Please be aware that active logging occurs along Spectrum Creek Forest Service Road (FSR).
+Please be aware that active logging occurs along Spectrum Creek Forest Service Road (FSR).
 Park users driving to the Spectrum Lake trailhead can expect to encounter logging trucks along this access, as well as Sugar Lake FSR.
+Log sorting activities on the Spectrum Creek FSR has impacted the road and low clearance vehicles may have issues crossing the sorting area.

 BC Parks’ Limited Edition Anniversary PostersMonashee Provincial Park celebrated its 50th anniversary in 2012!